AgrawalAmey/tux-mind-math-draft/README.md

 This would be meant for difficult problems, the gameplay being slow everyone would get enough time to solve.

 ### Progress
-Currently the pacman game has been developed, the design for the same is in progress.
+Currently the pacman and snake game has been developed, the design for the same is in progress.
 The questions and documentation are incomplete.